vuongducphuong/documentation/content/applications/general/users/portal.rst

 Then select :guilabel:`Grant portal access`.
 A pop-up window appears, listing three fields:

-- :guilabel:`Contact`: the recorded name of the contact in the Odoo database
+- :guilabel:`Contact`: the recorded name of the contact in the Leansoft database
 - :guilabel:`Email`: the contact's email address that they will use to log into the portal
 - :guilabel:`In Portal`: whether or not the user has portal access